History

 Finchcocks was bought by concert pianist and collector Richard Burnett in 1971, originally as the base for the Adlam Burnett Historical Keyboard workshop which operated there for a decade.

 After a period of extensive restoration the house was opened to the public as a Musical Museum, run by Richard and his wife Katrina, and this became home to some 115 period keyboard instruments – harpsichords, clavichords, organs and a wide range of early pianos.
 The collection gained international acclaim, with the instruments used for performances, recordings and many other events in the house.
-In 2015 the museum closed, but a core collection of 14 important original keyboard instruments, dating from 17th to mid 19th centuries, known as The Richard Burnett Heritage Collection, is retained by Richard and Katrina Burnett, and is available for study, concerts and courses in nearby Tunbridge Wells.
+In 2015 the museum closed, but a core collection of 14 important original keyboard instruments, dating from 17th to mid 19th centuries, known as The Richard Burnett Heritage Collection, was retained by Richard and Katrina Burnett, and is available for study, concerts and courses in nearby Tunbridge Wells.
 The Finchcocks Charity for Musical Education, founded in 1984, also continues and supports musical and educational projects associated with period keyboard instruments.

 For more information about the Richard Burnett Heritage Collection and The Finchcocks Charity Ltd please click here.